Go back

 Part 11 is the FDA regulation governing electronic records and electronic signatures so they can be trusted like paper records and handwritten signatures.
 According to the FDA’s guidance document “Part 11, Electronic Records; Electronic Signatures — Scope and Application” (FDA, 2003), systems that manage electronic training records, competence evaluations, and signatures fall within scope when those records are used to demonstrate compliance.

 That means if your LMS or SOP-to-video platform records completion dates, quiz scores, or manager sign-offs electronically, the underlying system must meet Part 11 controls on access, audit trails, and electronic signatures.
-Skill Studio AI is designed with this in mind, embedding 21 CFR Part 11 compliance capabilities into its SOP-to-video workflows so your training programs can be audit-ready without manual workarounds.
+Skill Studio AI automates the SOP-to-video creation process today; 21 CFR Part 11 capabilities such as e-signatures and immutable audit trails are on the roadmap and not yet available, so teams should maintain those controls elsewhere until they ship.

 What Are the Key 21 CFR Part 11 Requirements for SOP Video Platforms?